m4r35n357/VisualOptimizers/README.md

 make
 make nogl
 ```
-The nogl build is pure c99.
 There should be NO errors or warnings.
+The default build requires OpenGL development libraries, and produces the *-gl executables.
+The nogl build is pure c99 and produces the *-std executables.
 Optionally
 ```
 make ctags
 ```
+can make things more comfortable in some editors and IDEs.

 # Usage